-We will implement our custom iterator for the flexible array container in the form of a public inner class template iterator\base bool constant> within our array class.
-Its only parameter constant will be a flag false or true suggesting whether the iterator should work over a modifiable or constant flexible array.
+Our custom iterator for the flexible array container is expected to be implemented in the form of a public inner class template iterator_base<bool Constant> within our array class.
+Its only parameter Constant will be a flag false or true suggesting whether the iterator should work over a modifiable or constant flexible array.
 More precisely, whether it should return references to modifiable or constant elements.
-From a practical point of view, we need to offer both these variants of behavior, and the approach with templated code will help us avoid unnecessary duplication of code.
+From a practical point of view, we need to offer both these variants of behavior, and the approach with template code will help us avoid unnecessary duplication of code.

-In order not to unnecessarily burden the users of our iterators with internal details, however, we will offer two public type aliases in the form of iterator for iterator\base<false> and const\iterator for iterator\base<true>, respectively.
+In order not to unnecessarily burden the users of our iterators with internal details, however, we will offer two public type aliases in the form of iterator for iterator_base<false> and const_iterator for iterator_base<true>, respectively.
 The flexible array class will then offer the following standard methods for creating iterator instances pointing to the first element and beyond the last one, respectively:

-- iterator begin(), const\iterator begin() const, and const\iterator cbegin() const: returns an iterator instance in the modifiable or constant variant that will point to the first element of our flexible array (if there is any, otherwise beyond the end) - iterator end(), const\iterator end() const, and const\iterator cend() const: analogously, returns an iterator instance pointing beyond the current end of our array
+- iterator begin(), const_iterator begin() const, and const_iterator cbegin() const: returns an iterator instance in the modifiable or constant variant that will point to the first element of our flexible array (if there is any, otherwise beyond the end) - iterator end(), const_iterator end() const, and const_iterator cend() const: analogously, returns an iterator instance pointing beyond the current end of our array